ferelarg/Seplos3MQTT/README.md

 Python script to connect a battery pack using BMS Seplos Version 3 to MQTT

 Connect a USB to RS485 to any RS485 free port in your Seplos Pack.
-MQTT has provides Home Assistant auto discovery
+MQTT also provides Home Assistant auto discovery

 Documentation
 -------------